oyaprotocol/node/README.md

 - [Future Enhancements](#future-enhancements)
 - [Contributing](#contributing)
 - [License](#license)

-## Experimental Status

-> **Warning:** This software is **early-stage and experimental** and under active development.
-The current implementation supports block proposals and processing for a single block proposer **only**.
-Functionality to view and verify blocks from other proposers—using onchain event logs—is not yet implemented.
-Users and developers should expect breaking changes and incomplete features as the project evolves.
-Contributions and feedback are *VERY* welcome!

 ## Features

 - **Natural Language Blockchain Node:** Accepts signed intentions in natural language.